DataStax-Academy/astra-cli-scenario-katapod/step2.md

   --schema.allowMissingFields true
 ```

-<details><summary>ℹ️ What is DSBULK ?</summary>
+<details><summary>ℹ️ What is DSBulk ?</summary>
 DSBulk is a tool for bulk-loading and unloading data from Apache Cassandra and DataStax Enterprise databases.
 It can handle large volumes of data and offers parallelism, concurrency, and fault tolerance for high-performance data processing.
 DSBulk supports various data sources, including CSV files, JSON files, and Apache Kafka topics, making it a versatile tool for data integration and migration.
-The CLI download the component and setup the component for you.
+The CLI downloads the component and sets up the component for you.
 </details>
 &nbsp;